Clay-CL/COVID-19-Helper/README.md

 by [Philipp Lackner](https://github.com/androiddevs18/MVVMNewsApp)

 A Big Shout-out and thanks to both of them, God Bless them.
 Do subscribe to both their YouTube channels!

+Thanks to [Yaswant Narayan](https://github.com/MINOSai) for his guidance.
+Also special thanks to [Ivan Jacob](https://www.linkedin.com/in/ivansaviojacob/) for helping me.

 UI is inspired by the Robinhood Stock Trading App.